RIOC’s July 2020, board meeting featured an odd mix of steadiness under pressure, stressed by obvious fissures with the community.

 An attempted restart dragged with unanswered questions, and not just about the ambushing of Susan Rosenthal.
 Aggressive questioning from exasperated residents on other issues got a cold shoulder, too.

-Approving a final fiscal report for the year ending March 31st was the main business, and that went well.
+Approving a final financial report for the year ending March 31st was the main business, and that went well.
 But fraying relations prevailed elsewhere.

 Overseen by CFO John O’Reilly, the state agency’s final report for the last fiscal year easily met approval from the board.
 That included high ratings for purchasing and general accounting practices.
 But, O’Reilly noted, there’s trouble ahead.

 Rocked by coronavirus shutdown issues, RIOC’s current budget is under stress.

 First, a large drop in Tram ridership reduced income since March, and significant improvement is unlikely this year.
 A second, less visible stressor is a drop in investment income.
 Interest rates plummeted, costing RIOC a projected $1 million-plus shortfall.

 Necessary adjustments are as yet unsettled but in the works.